pariyamd/Majids_Hotel/README.md

 # Majids_Hotel
-a flex dashboard in R for analyzing and illustrating Hotel's info and residence state. you can also use this dashboard to predict price per night, using a pre-trained model
+a flex dashboard in R for analyzing and illustrating Hotel's info and residence state. you can also use this dashboard to predict price per night, using a pre-trained model.

+you can also check-out the app using this [link](https://pariya-md.shinyapps.io/MajidsHotel/).

 ## This shiny App consists of three parts: